Hiking to the Albert 1er refuge in Chamonix: a complete guide

 The departure is from the hamlet of Le Tour (1,462 m), at the very end of the Chamonix valley, accessible by car or valley bus from the Hotel Jeu de Paume to Lavancher (only 15 minutes).
 From there, two options for the ascent:

-The main route passes through the Lake Charamillon then climbs steadily through high-altitude pastures and the first rocky terrain.
-Views of the Tour glacier, the Aiguille du Chardonnet and the Aiguilles Rouges are striking throughout the climb.
+The main route passes by Lake Charamillon and then climbs steadily through high-altitude pastures and the first rocky terrain.
+The views of the Tour Glacier, the Aiguille du Chardonnet, and the Aiguilles Rouges are breathtaking throughout the ascent.

 At the Albert 1er refuge: welcome, meals and overnight stay at altitude